tubenhirn/tubenhirn.com/content/posts/dependency-updates-with-dagger/index.md

 It uses docker to run portable job containers and is configured with cuelang.

-For me it is the perfect match for developer task automation and it can be used in\
+I think it is the perfect match for developer task automation and it can be used in\
 almost every environment.

+When you are used to CI/CD tools like `gitlab` or `github actions` you may be aware of the\
+try and error commit/push loops when developing new pipelines or jobs.\
+Dagger can be run on your local machine and speeds up the feedback cycle when developing new\
+stuff.

 ### whats renovate